-Project Stage Engagement Objective Engagement Activities Target Stakeholders Planning and Approvals - (Scoping Phase, EIS Phase) Maintain communication channels for enquiries and information Continue to proactively gather feedback to inform the project design Identify and appropriately respond to community concerns Keep communications flowing to update the community Collect data and insights and prepare the Social Impact Assessment (SIA) Inform community of a formal opportunity to express their views on the proposed project Educate community regarding outcomes of the EIS and technical studies Inform the community of the progress of the approvals process and outcomes Educate community regarding the Project-specific benefit sharing process As above for Project Feasibility phase, plus: Establish and maintain Project website Community Information Sessions Community surveys Project briefings for Local Councils and government agencies Exploration of community partnerships All stakeholder groups Construction Reduce community concerns by open dialogue and continuing to acknowledge and respond to issues in a timely manner Demonstrate commitment to the wellbeing of the community Avoid, minimise, and remediate impacts As above for Project Feasibility phase, plus: Maintain and update website Complaints management mechanism Community partnerships All stakeholder groups Commissioning and operation Be an active member of the community Strengthen collaboration through partnerships Build a sense of community pride in a well-run wind farm As above for Construction Phase, plus: Operational Community Engagement Plan Evaluation of engagement and improvements as required All stakeholder groups Decommissioning Communicate decommissioning and rehabilitation process As above for Commissioning and Operation, plus: Host landholder and neighbour briefings Host landowners Neighbours Local Councils State and Commonwealth government agencies Community interest groups e.g., Landcare Aboriginal Groups
+Project Stage Engagement Objective Engagement Activities Target Stakeholders Planning and Approvals - (Scoping Phase, EIS Phase) Maintain communication channels for enquiries and information Continue to proactively gather feedback to inform the project design Identify and appropriately respond to community concerns Keep communications flowing to update the community Collect data and insights and prepare the Social Impact Assessment (SIA) Inform community of a formal opportunity of a formal opportunity to express their views on the proposed project Educate community regarding outcomes of the EIS and technical studies Inform the community of the progress of the approvals process and outcomes Educate community regarding the Project- specific benefit sharing process As above for Project Feasibility phase, plus: Establish and maintain Project website Community Information Sessions Community surveys Project briefings for Local Councils and government agencies Exploration of community partnerships All stakeholder groups Construction Reduce community concerns by open dialogue and continuing to acknowledge and respond to issues in a timely manner Demonstrate commitment to the wellbeing of the community Avoid, minimise, and remediate impacts As above for Project Feasibility phase, plus: Maintain and update website Complaints management mechanism Community partnerships All stakeholder groups Commissioning and operation Be an active member of the community Strengthen collaboration through partnerships Build a sense of community pride in a well- run wind farm As above for Construction Phase, plus: Operational Community Engagement Plan Evaluation of engagement and improvements as required All stakeholder groups

+Project Stage Engagement Objective Engagement Activities Target Stakeholders Decommissioning Communicate decommissioning and rehabilitation process As above for Commissioning and Operation, plus: Host landholder and neighbour briefings Host landowners Neighbours Local Councils State and Commonwealth government agencies Community interest groups e.g., Landcare Aboriginal Groups

-3.6 Frequency of contact
+3.5 Frequency of contact

 SQE keeps in regular contact with key stakeholders and the wider community.
 We provide regular newsletters (more frequently during periods of high activity on the project) as well as regular phone calls and emails to hosts and neighbours.
-The frequency of engagement with stakeholders will vary depending on the project stage, but our aim is to tailor the frequency of engagement to the needs of stakeholders to ensure we are actively listening and responding, questions and concerns are addressed as they arise, and key activities are communicated as they occur.
+The project website SQE - Koorakee Energy Park is reviewed and updated as new information is available.
+The frequency of engagement with stakeholders will vary depending on the project stage, but our aim is to tailor the frequency of engagement to the needs of stakeholders to ensure we are actively listening and responding, addressing questions and concerns as they arise, and communicating key activities as they occur.

-3.7 Evaluation of community & stakeholder engagement performance
+3.6 Evaluation of Community & Stakeholder Engagement performance

-The project team, along with SQE's Stakeholder Engagement Manager regularly reviews the project's community and stakeholder engagement performance.
-This helps the project team to improve the quality of communications and consultation as the project progresses, but also for other SQE projects who may be at earlier stages of the development process.
+The project team, along with SQE's Stakeholder Engagement Manager, regularly reviews the project's community and stakeholder engagement performance.
+This helps the project team to improve the quality of communications and consultation as the project progresses, but also for other SQE projects which may be at earlier stages of the development process.